freeh4cker/emg_analyzer/.github/CONTRIBUTING.md

 ##### Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of emg_analyzer) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Atom?**
+* If the problem started happening recently, **can you reproduce the problem in an older version of emg_analyzer?**
   What's the most recent version in which the problem doesn't happen?
-You can download older versions of Atom from [the releases page](https://github.com/freeh4cker/emg_analyzer/releases).
+You can download older versions of emg_analyzer from [the releases page](https://github.com/freeh4cker/emg_analyzer/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (e.g. opening and editing files),